-The PHACOC -will count all regular payments of alimony or child support awarded as part of a divorce or separation agreement.
+The PHACOC - will count all regular payments of alimony or child support awarded as part of a divorce or separation agreement-

-The PHACOC -will count court-awarded amounts for alimony and child support unless the family certifies and the PHACOC -verifies that the payments are not being made.
+The PHA will count court-awarded amounts for alimony and child support unless the family certifies and the PHACOC-verifies that the payments are not being made.

-In order to verify that payments are not being made, the PHACOC will review child support payments over the last three months.
+In order to verify that payments are not being made, the PHACOC -will review child support payments over the last three months.-If no payments have been made in the past three months and there are no lump sums, COC will not include alimony or child support in annual income.

-If payments are being made regularly, the PHACOC will use the amount received during the last 12 months (excluding any lump sums received).
-If payments have been made for a period less than 12 months, the PHACOC will average all payments that have been made.
+If payments are being made regularly, the PHACOC-will use the amount received during the last 12 months (excluding any lump sums received).
+If payments have been made for a period less than 12 months, the PHACOC-will average all payments that have been made.

-At new admission or interim recertification, if any lump sum payments were made in the past 12 months, the PHACOC will determine the likelihood of the family receiving another similar payment within the next 12 months before deciding whether or not this amount will be included in the calculation of annual income.
+At new admission or interim recertification, if any lump sum payments were made in the past 12 months, the PHACOC -will determine the likelihood of the family receiving another similar payment within the next 12 months before deciding whether or not this amount will be included in the calculation of annual income.

-If the PHACOC -determines and can appropriately verify that the family in all likelihood will not receive a similar payment, then the amount will not be considered when projecting annual income.
+If the PHACOC determines and can appropriately verify that the family in all likelihood will not receive a similar payment, then the amount will not be considered when projecting annual income.

-If the PHACOC determines that it is likely that the family will receive a similar payment and can appropriately verify it, the amount will be included when projecting annual income.
+If the PHACOC-determines that it is likely that the family will receive a similar payment and can appropriately verify it, the amount will be included when projecting annual income.

-If no payments have been made in the past three months and there are no lump sums, the PHACOC will not include alimony or child support in annual income.
+If no payments have been made in the past three months and there are no lumpsums, the PHA will not include alimony or child support in annual income.